3FramesLab/kg_llm_demo/docs/UX_ALWAYS_SHOW_SQL_IMPLEMENTATION.md

-# UX Implementation: Always Show SQL Generation ✅
+# UX Implementation: Always Show SQL Generation ⚠️ DEPRECATED

+> **⚠️ DEPRECATION NOTICE**: This document describes the KPIAnalyticsExecutionDialog component that has been removed.
+> This document is kept for historical reference only.

-## 🎯 **Implementation Status: COMPLETE**
+## 🎯 **Implementation Status: DEPRECATED**

-Yes, I have now **fully implemented** the UX improvements to always show SQL generation, even when there are no records returned.
+This implementation was part of the KPI Analytics system that was never fully integrated into the application.

 ---